Neighbourhood Area applications

 PO Box 532

-Following receipt of a valid neighbourhood area application, the Council will consult on this for 6 weeks and then make a decision about designating the neighbourhood area, based on the boundaries of any existing neighbourhood areas and whether the specified area is appropriate for designation.
-Section 61G (5) of the Town and Country Planning Act 1990 as amended by the Localism Act 2011 allows for the Council to designate a neighbourhood area with different boundaries if the Council considers that the area submitted is not appropriate for designation.
+Once we've received a complete application, we'll consult on it for 6 weeks and then make a decision based on the boundaries of any existing neighbourhood areas, and whether the area is appropriate for designation.
+By law we are allowed to designate a neighbourhood area with different boundaries if we think the one submitted isn't appropriate for designation.